Probation is a community-based order available under the Children, Youth and Families Act 2005 (Vic).

 - obeying any instructions of a youth justice worker

-- reporting any changes of address, school or employment
+- notifying the youth justice worker of any change in address, school or employment

 - not leaving Victoria without permission.

-The Children’s Court may impose additional conditions.
-For example, the child may need to attend school, reside at a particular place, undergo treatment or counselling, or not use alcohol or drugs.
+The Children’s Court may impose additional conditions, for example, requiring the child to undergo treatment or counselling, reside at a particular place, or abide by a curfew.

-If the child breaches the conditions of probation, the court may:
+If the child breaches the conditions of probation, the Children’s Court may:

 - confirm the probation order